lsst-sqre/sqr-075/index.rst

 One of our most significant advances in developing server applications in recent years has been in adopting FastAPI_, the application framework, and Pydantic_, the data modelling and validation library.
 FastAPI uses Pydantic models to describe the data schemas for both requests and responses in a REST API.
-Pydantic integrates with Python annotations so that we can be confident that we are using API interface models correctly in a code base (e.g., validate that fields exist, or that the field can be set to null/None) using a static type checker like Mypy_.
+Pydantic integrates with Python annotations so that we can be confident that we are using API interface models correctly in a code base (e.g., validate that fields exist, or that fields can be set to null/None) using a static type checker like Mypy_.
-Additionally, Pydantic performs validation of datasets to ensure that it conforms to the schema described by the type annotations and any additional validation functions.
+Additionally, Pydantic performs validation of datasets to ensure that they conform to the schema described by type annotations and any additional validation functions.
 Finally, FastAPI automatically uses these Pydantic models to generate detailed REST API documentation with the OpenAPI standard.

-Clients are, of course, using the same schemas for the complementary actions of sending requests and parsing responses.
+Clients, of course, use the same schemas for the complementary actions of sending requests and parsing responses.
 And although it's not strictly necessary, client development benefits greatly from also using Pydantic classes to describe the request and response schemas for the same reasons of static type analysis and automatic data parsing and validation.

 In principle, the client and server *can* use the very same Pydantic classes to describe the request and response bodies in a REST API.